-- 1. All other use, height and area regulations of the Municipal Code and all other applicable government/regulatory agencies shall be strictly complied with in the development and use of the property, except as such regulations are herein specifically varied or required. - 2.
-The use and development of the property shall be in substantial conformance with the plot plan submitted with the application and marked Exhibit "A", except as may be revised as a result of this action. - The authorized use shall be conducted at all times with due regard for the character of the surrounding district, and the right is reserved to the Zoning Administrator to impose additional corrective conditions, if, in the Administrator's opinion, such conditions are proven necessary for the protection of persons in the neighborhood or occupants of adjacent property.

-4. All graffiti on the site shall be removed or painted over to match surface to which it is applied within 24 hours of its occurrence.
-5-03-101 surface to which it is applied within 24 hours of its occurrence. the color of the 2 Friedra of its occurrence.
-EXHIBIT # 60
+- All other use, height and area regulations of the Municipal Code and all other applicable government/regulatory agencies shall be strictly complied with in the development and use of the property, except as such regulations are herein specifically varied or required. - 2.
+The use and development of the property shall be in substantial conformance with the plot plan submitted with the application and marked Exhibit "A", except as may be revised as a result of this action. - 3.
+The authorized use shall be conducted at all times with due regard for the character of the surrounding district, and the right is reserved.
+Administrator to impose additional corrective conditions, if, in the opinion, such conditions are proven necessary for the protection of neighborhood or occupants of adjacent property. - 4.
+All graffiti on the site shall be removed or painted over to match surface to which it is applied within 24 hours of its occurrence.